diinnk/powlyPollington/README.md

    - delete a poll option
    - edit poll voting attribution
  - Delete a poll
- - Create FE
  - Edit FE
  -
  - Authentication for creation, deletion, modification and result viewing of polls
  - Swagger docs
  - Prettier front-end
- - Various warning on config definition for default usernames/passwords and the like
+ - Various warnings and error handling on config definition for default usernames/passwords and the like